-An important role in acromegaly treatment represents pharmacotherapy with somatostatin analogues (SSA) and recently the GH receptor antagonist.
-Treatment with SSA is able to normalize GH hypersecretion in 60-70 % and shrink the tumor in about 50 % of cases.
+Important role in acromegaly treatment represents pharmacotherapy with somatostatin analogues (SSA) and recently GH receptor antagonist.
+Treatment with SSA is able to normalize GH hypersecretion in 60-70% and shrink the tumor in about one half of cases.
 SSA are used as a primary conservative therapy or they can be combined both with surgery (tumor shrinkage and the GH decrease) and with radiotherapy.
 The main goal in the former case is to control hormone secretion before the radiotherapy effect is sufficient, which usually takes a couple of years.
 From three possible drug categories (dopamine agonists, SSA or GH antagonists) the somatostatin and its analogs are questioned as to the combined effect with radiotherapy.
 SSA affects cells via interaction with a specific G-protein coupled membrane receptors.
-Five distinct subsets of somatostatin receptors (SSTR) have been identified so far, SSTR-1 to SSTR-5 (Patel 1999).
+Five distinct subsets of somatostatin receptors (SSTR) have been identified so far, SSTR1-SSTR5 (Patel 1999).
 Somatostatin reduces the proliferative activity of cells by inhibition of growth factor receptors, leading to cell cycle arrest.
-Cheung and Boyages (1995) found that somatostatin (SS) and its analog octreotide have cytostatic effect on GH3 cells, and in contrast to ionizing radiation caused cell cycle arrest in the G1 phase, but SS has to be renewed in cell culture every 12 h.
-It has also been shown that somatostatin can target the phosphatidylinositol 3-kinase (PI3K) "survival" pathway (Theodoropoulou et al. 2006).
+Cheung & Boyages (1995) found that somatostatin (SS) and its analog ocreotide have cytostatic effect on GH3 cells, in contrary to ionizing radiation caused by cell cycle arrest in G1 phase, but SS has to be renewed in cell culture every 12 h.
+It has been also shown that somatostatin can target the phosphatidylinositol 3-kinase (PI3K) "survival" pathway (Theodoropoulou et al. 2006).

-It has been reported by Landolt et al. (2000) that treatment of patients with SSA octreotide at the time of stereotactic radiosurgery delayed normalization of GH and IGF-I levels in comparison with patients who did not receive the drug before radiosurgery.
+It has been reported by Landolt et al. (2000) that treatment of patients with SSA octreotide at the time of with stereotactic radiosurgery delayed normalization of GH and IGF-I levels in comparison with patients who did not receive the drug before radiosurgery.
 The authors suggest that octreotide may act as a radioprotective agent.
-On the other hand, Castinetti et al. (2005) did not observe significant difference in the success rate of stereotactic radiosurgery whether the patients had been treated by SSA or not.
+On the other hand, Castinetti et al. (2005) did not observed significant difference in success rate of stereotactic radiosurgery if patients had been treated by SSA or not.

-It should be elucidated whether the antiproliferative effect of SSA overlaps with the cytotoxic effect of gamma-radiation.
-We decided to study this problem on the somatomammotroph cell line GH3.
+It should be elucidated whether the antiproliferative effect of SSA overlaps with cytotoxic effect of gamma-radiation.
+We decided to study this problem on somatomammotroph cell line GH3.
 This line is derived from a rat pituitary adenoma that produces GH and prolactin.
-In our previous study (Mareková et al. 2003), we demonstrated that irradiation of these cells by the doses of 20 and 50 Gy induces cell death by apoptosis after the G_2/M arrest, which is long lasting and intensive.
+In our previous study (Marekova et al. 2003), we demonstrated that irradiation of these cells by the doses of 20 and 50 Gy induces cell death by apoptosis after the G_2/M arrest, which is long and intensive.

-In this study, we demonstrate that irradiation of GH3 cells by the dose of 20 Gy induces G_2/M arrest, which is not affected by application of SS before the irradiation.
-We also investigated whether DNA damage induced by irradiation by a dose of 20 Gy is repaired in GH3 cells and whether this process is affected by application of somatostatin one hour before the irradiation.
+In this study, we demonstrate that irradiation of GH3 cells by the dose of 20 Gy induces G2/M arrest, which is not affected by application of SS before the irradiation.
+We also investigated whether DNA damage induced by irradiation by the dose of 20 Gy is repaired in GH3 cells and whether this process is affected by application of SS 14 1 h before the irradiation.

-Materials and Methods
+Materials and methods